krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 presence*—through all of them, moving through time, interacting, crossing boundaries—a mathematical representation of history.

-With the presence calculus, these threads and their interactions across time
-and space can now be measured, dissected, and analyzed as first-class
-constructs—built on a remarkably simple primitive—the presence.
+With the presence calculus, these threads and their interactions across time and space can now be measured directly, dissected, and analyzed as first-class constructs—built on a remarkably simple primitive—the presence.

 ### The heart of the matter

-At its core, the calculus exploits the difference between the two independent
-statements—“The task started development on Monday” and “The task completed
-development on Friday”—and a single, unified assertion: “The task was present
-in development from Monday through Friday.”
+At its core, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed development on Friday”—and a single, unified assertion: “The task was present in development from Monday through Friday.”

 The latter is called a *presence*, and it is the foundational building block
 of the calculus.
 At first glance, this might not seem like a meaningful difference.

 But treating the presence as the primary object of reasoning—as a *first-class* construct—opens up an entirely new space of possibilities.

-Specifically, it allows us to apply powerful mathematical tools that exploit the continuity of time and the algebra of time intervals to reason about the interactions and emergent configurations of presences in a rigorous and structured, and more importantly, computable way.
+Specifically, it allows us to apply powerful mathematical tools that exploit the topology of time and the algebra of time intervals to reason about the interactions and emergent configurations of presences in a rigorous and structured, and more importantly, computable way.